MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-migrate-customer-data.md

 For assistance with XML, enable the **Developer** tab of the Excel ribbon, and then choose the **Source** action to see the XML schema of your migration table as represented in Excel.

 The following procedure is based on an Excel worksheet that you have created for migration.
-For more information, see the "To export data migration files" section.
+For more information, see [To export data migration files](admin-migrate-customer-data.md#to-export-data-migration-files).

 > [!IMPORTANT]
 > Do not change the columns in the Excel worksheets.
 If they are moved, changed, or deleted, the worksheet cannot be imported into [!INCLUDE[d365fin](includes/d365fin_md.md)].